GeoscienceAustralia/sira/_sources/ch03_installation.txt

     conda config --get channels

-**For OS X and Linux-64 systems:** It should be possible to set up a full run environment solely through the *.yml environment specification file.
+**For OS X and Linux-64 systems**: It should be possible to set up a full run environment solely through the \*.yml environment specification file.
 For OS X run the following commands::

     conda env create -f environment_osx.yml